 Textron Inc. TXT

-The next Textron Inc. dividend will go ex in 1 month for 2c and will be paid in 2 months.
+The next Textron Inc. dividend is expected to go ex in 2 months and to be paid in 2 months.

 There are typically 4 dividends per year (excluding specials), and the dividend cover is approximately 48.8.

 |Declaration date||28 Oct 2020 (Wed)||24 Feb 2021 (Wed)|

 |Ex-div date||10 Dec 2020 (Thu)||11 Mar 2021 (Thu)|